 Review of The Postcolonial Short Story: Contemporary Essays.
 Ed.
 Maggie Adwalla and Paul March-Russell.
 Palgrave-Macmillan.
+(London and New York: Palgrave, 2012).
 In Canadian Review of Comparative Literature 43.2 (June 2016).
-Forthcoming.

-Review of Régine Michelle Jean Charles, Conflict Bodies: The Politics of Rape Representation in the Francophone Imaginary.
-Research in African Studies 46.2 (Spring 2015): 160-164.
+Review of Conflict Bodies: The Politics of Rape Representation in the Francophone Imaginary by Régine Michelle Jean Charles.
+(Columbus: Ohio State UP, 2014).
+In Research in African Studies 46.2 (Spring 2015): 160-164.

 Music Criticism for The Daily Star, Beirut, Lebanon, 1998-2001.
 (See Author’s Page for Links to Articles: http://www.dailystar.com.lb/Kathryn-Lachman.ashx)